-KYC, or performing customer due diligence (CDD), should be performed regardless of whether AML regulations are applicable to ensure customers are who they're claiming to be.
-Unfortunately, money laundering has ballooned worldwide, and as we investigated recently, illicit activities have been steadily increasing in cryptocurrency.
-To stay ahead of regulators, Centralex added an identity verification service to different points within our environments to help reduce money laundering and meet compliance standards.
+KYC, also known as customer due diligence (CDD), should be performed regardless of whether AML regulations apply to ensure customers are who they say they are.
+Unfortunately, money laundering has skyrocketed around the world, and as we recently discovered, illicit activities in cryptocurrency have been steadily increasing.
+Centralex added an identity verification service to various points within our environments to help reduce money laundering and meet compliance standards in order to stay ahead of regulators.

 Implementing KYC processes will help Centralex to get a handle on this international pandemic.
 In addition, KYC is the initial customer due to the diligence stage in AML onboarding checks.
 As crypto exchanges and wallets become more like financial institutions, KYC needs to be added to the AML programs for these entities.